pronobis/libspn-keras/libspn/tests/results/README.md

 ### Overview

-- scatter_cols-with_gpu_bounds_check - original version of scatter_cols making internal gpu/cpu data copying and bounds check.
+- scatter_cols-1-with_gpu_bounds_check - original version of scatter_cols making internal gpu/cpu data copying and bounds check.
 We compile specifically for compute capabilities  ["3.5", "5.2", "6.1"] to fix the error on GTX1050.
+- scatter_cols-2-without_gpu_bounds_check - improved version without bounds check and with cleaner parameters of the kernels

 ### General Observations